20 best eco-friendly gift ideas 2023

 One eco-friendly option (if you're confident in your artistic abilities) is to make your own card for them using recycled paper.
 A handmade card should have a much lower carbon footprint than a mass-produced greetings card from the supermarket or an online store.

-But, if you'd prefer to buy a card rather than make one, look out for ones that are recyclable.
+But, if you'd prefer to buy a card rather than make one, look out for recyclable ones.
 If it's not immediately obvious whether a card can be recycled, think about whether it's decorated with glitter, glue or a foil design, as these are unlikely to be recyclable.

-Although many will be keen to give out cards alongside gifts, you also have the option to not write cards if you're really keen to avoid waste.
+Although many will be keen to give out cards alongside gifts, you also have the option to not write cards if you want to avoid waste.
 It's entirely up to you!

 Looking for more tips about sustainable living?
-Have a read of our full guide on how to reduce your carbon footprint (and save money while doing so).
+See our full guide on how to reduce your carbon footprint (and save money while doing so).